 Ingredients

-Think of baked spaghetti as a texture problem disguised as comfort food: the goal is noodles that hold their shape, sauce that clings (not puddles), and cheese that melts into layers instead of disappearing.
+Think of baked spaghetti as a texture issue masquerading as a dish of comfort food.
+The goal is to formulate noodles that maintain their structure and create a sauce that stays on the noodles and doesn’t puddle.
+Also, please add some layered, melting cheese that doesn’t just disappear.
 Here’s what matters.

 - Spaghetti: Regular spaghetti is perfect.
 If you use thin spaghetti, shave a minute off the boil.
 If you use whole wheat, expect a slightly nuttier, firmer bite (I like it, but it’s a mood).